kt3k/gameloop/README.md

 loop.start(); // func is called 60 times per second
 ```

-In the above example `func` is called 60 time per second
+In the above example `func` is called 60 time per second.

 # API